 Last-resort routing works dynamically.
 When the load of one or more Service Engines in the original host domain is reduced below threshold limits or the Service Engines are reactivated, new requests are routed to the original host domain automatically.

-Note Unknown clients are only redirected to the alternate domain (last-resort domain) when the Allow Redirect All Client Request check box is checked or the equivalent service-router last-resort domain <RFQDN> allow all command is entered.
+Note Unknown clients are only redirected to the alternate domain (last-resort domain) or translator response domain when the Allow Redirect All Client Request check box is checked or the equivalent service-router last-resort domain <RFQDN> allow all command is entered.

 Service Aware Routing